Three Streamlined Phases from Inquiry to Project Kickoff

 - Workstream 2: Include commercial terms (contract start date, length, services included, fee structure, etc.) in the contract.

 - Workstream 3: Create a detailed plan for services delivery and what the customer should expect.
 The plan should include a strategy for enabling the transition plan’s new processes and an organizational change plan for enabling the people who will use the new tools and processes, including resource planning, resource management and training.

 Phase 3: Contract to Transition Kick Off: 2 Weeks

-- Once the contract is signed, HCL finalizes the transition plan and executes the plan.
+- Once the contract is signed, HCLTech finalizes the transition plan and executes the plan.

 That works out to anywhere between eight weeks (a mere 56 days) to 11 weeks (77 days).
 Even when you add time for the customer to qualify the two to three MSPs, a company working this process with us will come in well under 90 days from inquiry to kickoff.
 That’s agile digital transformation that exceeds the speed limit.